What Are SEPA Transfers? Everything You Need To Know

 SEPA, or Single Euro Payments Area, is a payment network that covers European countries.
 It allows bank accounts across borders to send and receive money transfers.

 SEPA payment system facilitates transfers exclusively in euros.
-It is regulated by the European Payments Council (EPC) and handles approximately 46 billion transactions annually.
+It is regulated by the European Payments Council (EPC) and handles more than 50 billion euro transactions in SEPA, including over 29 billion credit transfers.

 SEPA aims to standardise transactions between European financial institutions, providing a uniform framework.
 Before SEPA was established, European countries operated as separate national markets, which complicated cross-border transactions.
 In the US, for example, the equivalents to SEPA are the ACH and Fedwire networks.